 The campaign promotes the 0-1-2 guidelines on how to drink responsibly.
 Zero drinks for people who are Under 21, operating any type of vehicle, pregnant, trying to become pregnant or breastfeeding, recovering alcoholics or chemically dependent, and using certain medications.
 No more than one standard drink per day for women and no more than two standard drinks per day for men.

-The messages of the Domino Strategy are divided into three phases/ The first phase asks the question “Do you Count?”, helping Sailors make the connection between counting drinks and reducing personal risk.
-The second and third phase educate Sailors on what constitutes a “standard drink” and encourages Sailor to pay attention to the content of their drink by asking “How Big is it?” and “What’s inside?”.
+The messages of the Domino Strategy are divided into three phases.
+The Navy endorses the use of Phase 1 and Phase 3.
+The first phase asks the question “Do you Count?”, helping Sailors make the connection between counting drinks and reducing personal risk.
+The third phase educate Sailors on what constitutes a “standard drink” and encourages Sailor to pay attention to the content of their drink by asking “What’s inside?”.

 How to order: